xagyg/gpu2/README.md

 CudaEvents contains a Visual Studio 2022 solution for executing a simulated pay calculation for 100 employees on the GPU.
 Timing of GPU-only processing is included.

+CudaLarge contains a Visual Studio 2022 solution for executing a simulated pay calculation for 100 employees on the GPU.
+It uses an updated multi-block algorithm for larger data sets.

 Multithreaded contains a Visual Studio 2022 solution for executing a simulated pay calculation for 100 employees as a multi-threaded C program.

 To change the number of pays to process, simply assign the desired value to the variable numPeople.